The 10 Best Hotels in San Francisco

 The St. Regis San Francisco

-Anyone talking about urban luxury is surely talking about the St. Regis San Francisco, which occupies a 40-story SoMa tower within spitting distance of the Museum of Modern Art.
+Anyone talking about urban luxury is surely talking about the St. Regis San Francisco, which occupies a 40-story SoMa tower within spitting distance of the Museum of Modern Art near the financial district.
 This is the socialite’s sleep of choice, and it’s no wonder: personal butlers escort guests to their rooms, which are minimal but sumptuous with leather walls and deep soaking tubs.
 The place to see and be seen is the lobby bar, where San Francisco’s business-minded movers and shakers come for stiff drinks and live jazz before dinners at Grill.
 If it’s privacy you seek, you’re better off booking an appointment at the two-floor Remède Spa, which has its own 50-foot lap pool and relaxation rooms stocked with truffles and champagne.

-- Stunning California Beach Escapes We Love
+- 9 Gorgeous West Coast Escapes We Love

 - 10 Incredible Places to Visit in California